-Translate your concept into an info comic.
-Info comics, PowerPoints presentations, and other visual storytelling forms draw on formal affinities between argumentation and narrative.
-Reports and research papers often have three-part structures of introduction/argument/conclusion, which is similar yet different from the classic three-act narrative structure found in myths, novels, and fictional comics: set up/confrontation/resolution.
+Use the WhyWhatHow Sparkline to Organize Your Paper and PechaKucha.
+Research papers and presentations often have three-part structures of introduction/argument/conclusion, similar yet different from the classic three-act narrative structure found in myths, novels, and fictional comics: set up/confrontation/ resolution.